-With light touch, you need some basic knowing about PHP, HTML, CSS, and JavaScript.
+With light touch, you need some basic knowledge about PHP, HTML, CSS, and JavaScript.
 Here, step by step, we show you how to make the first WordPress plugin.
 Follow it so that you know how to build, test, back and share your own creations with others at the end.
 As a result, you can improve your own site easily and show your creation to the world.

 Guide to Build a Basic WordPress Plugin for Beginners